Accel closes new $550M fund for India – TechCrunch

 “Today, the opportunity ahead is significantly bigger than when we started in 2005: India can now digitally identify 1.3 billion people, has 600 million internet users and 150 million online transacting customers with a national payments platform that processes $20 billion a month.”

-Daniel said moving forward Accel will continue to focus on consumer, business-to-business, fintech, healthcare, and global SaaS categories.
+Daniel said moving forward Accel will continue to focus on consumer, business-to-business, fintech, healthcare and global SaaS categories.
 “We have nine partners with their own areas of interest.
 They invest from their own conviction and finance seed rounds.
 If we see a particular sector evolving, then we do a deeper thesis work,” he said.

 “We then develop deeper confidence for the space.
 For example, back in the day we invested in mobility startup TaxiForSure, long before Uber had arrived in India.
 That helped us understand mobility well.
 We have used those learnings to invest in several more mobility startups.”

-Accel’s growing interest in India comes at a time when several other giants including SoftBank and Prosus Ventures have also become more active in the nation.
-(Though SoftBank and Prosus tend to finance later stages rounds more.)
+Accel’s growing interest in India comes at a time when several other giants, including SoftBank and Prosus Ventures, have also become more active in the nation — though they tend to finance later-stage rounds.

-For Indian startups that are already having their best year, this is good news.
+For Indian startups that are already having their best year, this can only be good news.